• infobot@lakesoffire.org

 VOLUNTEERS: WE NEED YOU!

-Lakes of Fire is an entirely volunteer run event.
+Lakes of Fire is an entirely volunteer-run event.
 It’s folks like you that help make it awesome!

 THE NEXUS

 There is a tent at the center camp area called The Nexus.
 The Nexus is an art and event-focused space where the community can gather, host events, and participate in ArtHub programming.
 It is also where multiple departments work together for the benefit of all.
+It is the meeting place for Perimeter Ninjias after the ArtHub programming has ended for the day.
 This year, we are expanding to a new tent!
-Right alongside the Nexus is the Function Junction (FunJun) where several teams will host their operations.
-Leave No Trace, Volunteers, Info_bot, Art Hub and Perimeter Ninjas will have a combination of table space and storage in the FunJun.
+Right alongside the Nexus is the Function Junction (FunJun), where several teams will host their operations.
+Leave No Trace, Volunteers, Info_bot will have a combination of table space and storage in the FunJun.
 This is where you will find the Info_Bot help desk.

 ON ARRIVAL